Territorial evolution of Poland: 1846

-In the aftermath of the unsuccessful Cracow Uprising, the Free City of Cracow was annexed by the Austrian Empire.
+In the aftermath of the unsuccessful Kraków uprising, the Free City of Cracow was annexed by the Austrian Empire.

 1848

 After the defeat of Congress Poland, many Prussian liberals sympathised with the demand for the restoration of the Polish state.
 In the spring of 1848 the new liberal Prussian government allowed some autonomy to the Grand Duchy of Posen in the hope of contributing to the cause of a new Polish homeland.
 Due to a number of factors, including the outrage of the German-speaking minority in Posen, the Prussian government reversed course.
 By April 1848, the Prussian army had already suppressed the Polish militias and National Committees that emerged in March.
+On 3 May 1848, Polish independence was proclaimed in Mosina, however, the small Polish republic was eventually crushed by the Prussians after their victory over the Polish insurgents at the Battle of Rogalin several days later.
 By the end of the year the Duchy had lost the last vestiges of its formal autonomy, and was downgraded to a Province of the Prussian kingdom.

-Second Polish Republic and occupation 1918 to 1945
+World War I and aftermath 1918 to 1937

 Territorial changes during the Second Polish Republic and the joint German-Soviet occupation of Poland, starting with the formation of the Republic and ending with the end of the occupation.

 1918

+Since the final stages of World War I in 1918, Poles, organized in various locations into the Regency Council, Polish Liquidation Committee and the Provisional People's Government of the Republic of Poland gradually liberated parts of southern and central Poland, starting with the cities of Tarnów and Kraków on October 31, and reaching the capital Warsaw on November 11.
+On November 10, 1918, the Polish Republic of Ostrów centered in Ostrów Wielkopolski was proclaimed in the Prussian Partition of Poland.
+Poland proclaimed independence on November 11.

 The West Ukrainian People's Republic was proclaimed on November 1, 1918, with Lviv (Lwów) as its capital.
-The Ukrainian Republic claimed sovereignty over Eastern Galicia, including the Carpathians up to the city of Nowy Sącz in the west (despite of Polish majority), as well as Volhynia, Carpathian Ruthenia and Bukovina.
+The Ukrainian Republic claimed sovereignty over Eastern Galicia, including the Carpathians up to the city of Nowy Sącz in the west (despite the Polish majority), as well as Volhynia, Carpathian Ruthenia and Bukovina.
 Although the majority of the population of the Western-Ukrainian People's Republic were Ukrainians, Poles and Jews, large parts of the claimed territory were considered Polish by the Poles.
 In Lwów (Lviv) the Ukrainian minority supported the proclamation, the city's significant Jewish minority accepted, remained neutral or had a negative attitude towards the Ukrainian proclamation, and the Polish majority was shocked to find themselves in a proclaimed Ukrainian state.
 Due to the fact that Poles constituted over 60% of Lviv's inhabitants, almost 30% Jews, and Ukrainians below 10%, the vast majority of the city's inhabitants were against the fact that Lviv belonged to Ukraine and they wanted it to belong to Poland again.
+This sparked the Battle of Lwów (1918).